hlynurhallgrims/FIFA-Womens-Rankings/README.md

 | `lagged_rank`         | corresponding `previous_rank` value   |
 | `lagged_points`       | corresponding `previous_points` value |

-the `lagged_true` column only serves to denote which of the rows are the results of the actual lag function, and which ones are the rows with the aforementioned inserted data.
+The `lagged_true` column only serves to denote which of the rows are the results of the actual lag function (the rows where the value of `lagged_true` is "TRUE) and which ones are the rows with the aforementioned inserted data (the rows where the value of `lagged_true` is "FALSE".

 ## Minor differences from the FIFA data API.